mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 ## 1. Implement a Valid Workflow

-The implementation of a valid workflow accomplished by implementing three [MLCubes](../mlcubes/mlcubes.md):
+The implementation of a valid workflow is accomplished by implementing three [MLCubes](../mlcubes/mlcubes.md):

-1. **ata Preparator MLCube:** This MLCube will transform raw data into a dataset ready for the AI model execution.
+1. **Data Preparator MLCube:** This MLCube will transform raw data into a dataset ready for the AI model execution.
 All data owners willing to participate in this benchmark will have their data prepared using this MLCube.
 A tutorial on how to implement data preparation MLCubes can be found [here](../mlcubes/mlcube_data.md).

 2. **Reference Model MLCube:** This MLCube will contain an example model implementation for the desired AI task.
 It should be compatible with the data preparation MLCube (i.e., the outputs of the data preparation MLCube can be directly fed as inputs to this MLCube).
 A tutorial on how to implement model MLCubes can be found [here](../mlcubes/mlcube_models.md).